reubenscratton/oaknut/docs/index.md

 <iframe src="minesweeper/xx.html" width="320" height="480" align="right">
 </iframe>
 Oaknut is an experimental GUI framework for truly cross-platform C++ apps.
-An Oaknut app can be built to run natively on any major OS, or it can run in a web browser via WebAssembly and WebGL.
+An Oaknut app can be built to run natively on any major OS, and can also run in a web browser via WebAssembly and WebGL.
 The 'Minesweeper' sample app is running in an iframe to the right of this text.

 Oaknut is currently at the "proof of concept" stage, almost no part of it is